F. A. Little Jr.

-F. A. "Pappy" Little Jr. (born October 26, 1936) is a retired United States district judge of the United States District Court for the Western District of Louisiana.
+Frank Alan "Pappy" Little Jr. (October 26, 1936 – March 31, 2024) was a United States district judge of the United States District Court for the Western District of Louisiana.

 Education and career

 Born in Minneapolis, Minnesota, Little received a Bachelor of Arts degree from Tulane University in New Orleans, Louisiana in 1958.
 In 1961, he obtained a Juris Doctor from Tulane Law School.
 From 1961 to 1965, he was in private practice in New Orleans.
 In 1965, he moved his practice to Alexandria in Rapides Parish.
 He remained with the Gold, Little, Simon, Weems, and Bruser firm until he was appointed in 1984 to the federal bench.

 Federal judicial service

 On September 11, 1984, Little was nominated to the United States District Court for the Western District of Louisiana by President Ronald Reagan to fill the position vacated by the retirement of Judge Nauman Scott, an original appointee of President Richard Nixon.
 Little was confirmed by the United States Senate on October 11, 1984, and received his commission the following day.
 He served as Chief Judge from 1996 to 2002 and then assumed senior status on May 30, 2002, serving in that status until his retirement from the bench on May 15, 2006.

 While in the Western District, Little sat on some 250 cases on the United States Court of Appeals for the Fifth and Sixth circuits.